-Finally, designated prescription drugs are covered at 100% for participants in the "BCBS Empower+" condition management program with selected conditions, including high blood pressure, high cholesterol and diabetes.
+Finally, designated prescription drugs are covered at 100% for participants in the "BCBS Empower+" condition management program with selected conditions, including high blood pressure and high cholesterol.
 You can access the BCBS Empower+ Copay Drug List at www.mycpchembenefits.com under "Health & Wellness," then "Health."